NathanLoPresto/DAQ-UI/README.md

-# OPAMPGUI
+#OPAMPGUI

 #GENERAL INFORMATION:
-This project revolves around interpreting outputs from an OpalKelly FPGA, and displaying them as graphical data
+This project revolves around interpreting outputs from an OpalKelly FPGA, and displaying them as graphical data.

 AUTHOR:
 NathanLoPresto

 THANKS:
 DR. Lucas Koerner

 CHANGELOG:
 NA

 LICENSE:
 This code is open-source and fair use